-To help you avoid this, the experts at MTD Property Management have written this guide.
-Let’s dive into everything you should know about the covenant of quiet enjoyment!
+To help you avoid issues, the experts at MTD Property Management have written this guide.
+Let’s dive into everything you should know about the covenant of quiet enjoyment and how to handle a quiet enjoyment complaint if one arises.

 “Covenant” is a legal term that refers to a promise or unspoken agreement to engage in or refrain from a specified action.
 As such, the quiet enjoyment covenant is included in most residential and commercial lease agreements, even if it’s not explicitly mentioned in a contract.

-Despite being implicit and not necessarily written in a lease agreement, landlords cannot request tenants to waive their right to quiet enjoyment of the unit they rent.
+Despite being implicit and not necessarily written in a lease agreement, landlords cannot request tenants to waive their right to quiet enjoyment of the premises they rent.

 The goal of this covenant is to protect tenant’s right to live in a peaceful and quiet environment, without interference or disturbances from the landlord, neighbors, and even other renters.
 But what exactly does "quiet enjoyment" entail?
 Well, this concept encompasses several rights, including: